Ed Flanagan (American football): Early life

 Flanagan was born on February 23, 1944, in San Bernardino, California.
 His family moved to Altoona, Pennsylvania, where he played football under coach Earl Strohm at Altoona High School.
 When inducted into the Blair County Sports Hall of Fame in 1987, Flanagan noted that he had not been a star player in high school and was not a starter until his senior year.

 College career

 Flanagan played college football at Purdue University from 1962 to 1964.
-He grew from 190 to 230 lb between his freshman and sophomore year.
+He grew from 190 to 230 lb between his freshman and sophomore years.
 During his sophomore and junior years, he played center on offense and linebacker on defense.
 As a senior, he was the starting center for the 1964 Boilermakers team that featured Bob Griese at quarterback and compiled a 6–3 record and finished in third place in the Big Ten Conference.
 Flanagan was selected by the conference coaches for the United Press International as the second-team center on the 1964 All-Big Ten team.
 He also played in the Blue-Gray Game and the Senior Bowl after his senior year.